AlexNsk26/myAvitoAds/ads_avito/README.md

 ### Configuration

-To test the application, you need to install Swagger located at:[здесь](https://drive.google.com/file/d/1pFE-NRANTsWmQwTyURjHXuECMmoKCFjO/view?usp=share_link)\
+To test the application, you need to install Swagger located at: [здесь](https://drive.google.com/file/d/1pFE-NRANTsWmQwTyURjHXuECMmoKCFjO/view?usp=share_link)\
 Also used in the application RTK Query [https://redux-toolkit.js.org/](https://redux-toolkit.js.org/)

 ### Deployment